-In 1973 Ram Dass was sending his spiritual book Be Here Now into prisons and receiving countless letters back.
-People wrote about their personal transformations and also asked their tough spiritual questions.
+In 1973 Ram Dass was sending his spiritual book, Be Here Now, into prisons and receiving countless letters back.
+People wrote about their personal transformations and also asked tough spiritual questions: